-We entered into a placement agent engagement letter with Northland Securities, Inc. (the "Placement Agent") pursuant to which we agreed to pay the Placement Agent an aggregate cash placement fee equal to 6% of the aggregate gross proceeds raised in the Registered Direct Offering and Private Placement and to issue to the Placement Agent or its designees warrant(s) to purchase shares of Common Stock equal to, in the aggregate, 6% of the common shares sold or issuable upon conversion of the Preferred Stock sold to Sabby under the Sabby Purchase Agreement, at an initial exercise price equal to \$0.2125 per share and on the same terms as the Warrants sold to Sabby, other than as noted above.
+We entered into a placement agent engagement letter with Northland Securities, Inc. (the "Placement Agent") pursuant to which we agreed to pay the Placement Agent an aggregate cash placement fee equal to 6% of the aggregate gross proceeds raised in the transactions consummated in July and October and to issue to the Placement Agent or its designees warrant(s) to purchase shares of Common Stock equal to, in the aggregate, 6% of the common shares sold or issuable upon conversion of the Preferred Stock sold to Sabby under the July and October Sabby Purchase Agreements, generally on the same terms as the warrants sold to Sabby in the transactions with certain exceptions.
 Subject to certain conditions, we also have agreed to reimburse certain out-of-pocket expenses of the Placement Agent, including but not limited to legal fees.
 The engagement letter contains customary representations, warranties and agreements by us and customary conditions to closing.
-We have further agreed to indemnify the Placement Agent against certain liabilities arising out of or in connection with the Registered Direct Offering or the Private Placement.
+We have further agreed to indemnify the Placement Agent against certain liabilities arising out of or in connection with the transactions.